Chengeeker/Hexo-Butterfly-Liquid-Glass/README_EN.md

 ```

 ### 2. Deploy Files
-Copy the `butterfly-liquid-glass` folder into the `source/` directory of your Hexo site.
+Copy the project folder into the `source/` directory of your Hexo root.
-The final path should be: `source/butterfly-liquid-glass/css/`.
+The final path should be: `Your Blog/source/butterfly-liquid-glass`.

 ### 3. Inject CSS
-Modify the `_config.yml` file in the root directory of your Hexo site.
+Modify the `_config.butterfly.yml` file in the root directory of your Hexo site.
 Under `inject` -> `head`, include the following CSS files in order (**Note the order: the variable file must be imported first**):

 ```yaml
 inject: